Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 After adding the code, press sequentially - 'ctrl + x', 'y', 'Enter'.

-The variable – ‘PRODUCTION_STATUS’, in the .env.prod file, determines the mode in which the server will be launched.
+The variable - 'PRODUCTION_STATUS', in the .env.prod file, determines in which mode the server will be launched.
 In this case, the mode is production.

 Enter the command: